-Economy: Well Balanced Despite Financial Sector Concentration
+Economy: Well Balanced Despite Financial Sector Concentration downturn.

-Delaware's economy, like many other state economies, has faced some challenges in the wake of the national economic downturn.
 The manufacturing sector and the credit card component of the financial service sector, as well as the construction sector, have been the most affected.
-Delaware has the nation's highest concentration of financial employment with more than 70 bank and trust companies based in the state.
-According to IHS Global Insight, although employment for the financial activities sector has decreased, the overall sector remains almost 11% of the state's employment base, reflecting the ongoing number of businesses incorporating in the state.
-According to the Delaware Department of Labor, as of December 2009, the banking sector had more than 25,500 employees.
-Government, nonetheless, remains the leading industry employer with 62,200 employees.
-Among private industry sectors, health care and retail trade are the leading employers with 56,600 and 49,600 employees, respectively.
+Delaware has the nation's highest concentration of financial employment with more than 60 bank and trust companies based in the state.
+According to IHS Global Insight, although employment for the financial activities sector has decreased by 4.2%, from August 2008 to August 2009, the overall sector remains almost 11% of the state's employment base, reflecting the ongoing number of businesses incorporating in the state.
+According to the Delaware Department of Labor, at the end of 2008, the banking sector had more than 35,000 employees.
 The manufacturing sector has been the most severely hit with the closing of the state's two automobile manufacturing plants: The Chrysler facility in August 2007 and the General Motors Corp.
 (GM) facility in June 2009.
-More recently, the Valero Refinery closed in November 2009.
-Since the closure announcements:
+Currently, University of Delaware is negotiating with Chrysler to purchase its property to use as a technology park expansion.
+According to IHS Global Insight, manufacturing payrolls, year over year, lost more than 4,000 employees in the second quarter of 2009.
+In 2009, the manufacturing sector accounted for 6.8% of total state employment, significantly lower than the 13.2% in 1990.